opentensor/old-docs/src/RunningAMiner.md

 ## Installation

-To begin, paste this script into your macOS Terminal or Linus shell prompt:
+To begin, paste this script into your macOS Terminal or Linux shell prompt:

 ```bash